Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

-The \ara\ compute and storage resources have also been carefully designed to support the needs of wireless and application R\&I. \ifthenelse{\boolean{12pager}} {} {They key specs of the compute resources spanning \emph{Device}, \emph{Edge}, and \emph{Cloud} strata are shown in Table~\ref{tab:compute-specs}. } For instance, the compute and baremetal servers at the Cloud Stratum have high-performance specs (e.g., 3\,GHz and 48 Core Intel Xeon 6326 CPU, 384\,GB RAM) for functions such as those of 5G core networks and real-time data processing.
-The storage servers are equipped with 28 TB storage each and in RAID 5 configuration to ensure fault tolerance.
-At the Edge Stratum, each SDR host computer supports three SDRs and has high-performance specs (3.1\,GHz, 16 Core Intel Xeon 6346 CPU, 64\,GB RAM) for open-source 5G signal processing and high-layer network stacks. \ifthenelse{\boolean{12pager}} {} { The \arahost\ computers execute experiments for \arahaul\ while the \aramanagement\ computers support key management functions such as wireless guard for spectrum use policy enforcement. } The edge stratum also hosts edge servers with NVIDIA RTX~5000 GPUs for real-time processing of application data such as the multi-spectral, high-resolution imaging data used in agriculture automation \cite{RT-LWN}.
+The \ara\ compute and storage resources have also been carefully designed to support the needs of wireless and application R\&I. For instance, the compute and baremetal servers at the Cloud Stratum have high-performance specs (e.g., 3\,GHz and 48 Core Intel Xeon 6326 CPU, 384\,GB RAM) for functions such as those of 5G core networks and real-time data processing.
+The storage servers are equipped with 28\,TB storage each and in RAID-5 configuration to ensure fault tolerance.
+At the Edge Stratum, each SDR host computer supports three SDRs and has high-performance specs (3.1\,GHz, 16 Core Intel Xeon 6346 CPU, 64\,GB RAM) for open-source 5G signal processing and high-layer network stacks.
+The edge stratum also hosts edge servers with NVIDIA RTX~5000 GPUs for real-time processing of application data such as the multi-spectral, high-resolution imaging data used in agriculture automation \cite{RT-LWN}.
+At the Device Stratum, the UE host computers (with 2.7\,GHz, 8 Core Intel Xeon D-1736NT CPU, 32\,GB RAM) support experiments with UE SDRs as well as \aratvws, \arac, and \aramm\ Radios.